AndreyShternshis/exploring-exposomics/README.md

 # Tool for exploring exposome datasets and co-exposures

-The tool produces results from paper "Modeling and exploring co-exposures to environmental chemicals and endogenous metabolites".
+The tool produces results from paper "Modeling human exposures to environmental chemicals and metabolites in a prospective cohort".
 It allows a user to analyze data, obtain results complementing the paper, or apply it to other exposome data.

 **Instructions**

-The tool is done in the format of python notebook _Exp(2)-v1.ipynb_.
+The tool is done in the format of python notebook _Exp2ML-v1.ipynb_.
 Tabs with all functionality are followed by all functions and methods.

 All packages and their versions are listed in requirements.txt.
 They can be installed by command !pip install -r requirements.txt.